 Subsection 9.
-If the student does not hand in the thesis report before the laid down hand-in deadline, an examination attempt has been used, cf. section 14, subsection Viersity the Executive Order on Examinations in University Programmes (the Examination Order) from the Ministry of Science, Technology and Innovation (executive order no. 857 penhagen of 1 July 2010).
+If the student does not hand in the thesis report before the laid down hand-in deadline, an examination attempt has been used, cf. section 14, subsection 3 in the Executive Order on Examinations and Grading in University Programmes (the Examination Order) from the Ministry of Science, Technology and Innovation (executive order no. 666 of 28 June 2012).